-We would recommend your examination of the Canton Plan and your observation of how Canton has considered the future plans of its neigh-
+We would recommend your examination of the Canton Plan and your observation of how Canton has considered the future plans of its neighation and help.
+Sincerely yours, Parkins, Rogers & Associates, Inc. Brandon M. Rogers, Vice President

 We would appreciate your publishing this letter in your paper so as to clarify the situation and set the record straight.